Deltaspace0/monomer-widgets/readme/graph/README.md

 - `graphFill`.
 Fill the area surrounded by provided points with the color.
 - `graphFillAlpha`.
 Transparency level of the filled area.
 - `graphDuration ms`.
 How long the animation lasts in ms. Animation starts when graph data changes (for example, point positions or color).
+- `graphKey text`.
+Identifier of a graph data.
+It can be used to correctly run an animation when the order of graph datas is changed during merge.
 - `graphOnFinished e`.
 Raises an event when animation is complete.
 - `graphOnFinishedReq req`.
 Generates a `WidgetRequest` when animation is complete.
 - `graphOnChange f`.
 Raises an event when a point is dragged by passing its index and new coordinates.
 This option is ignored if `graphSeparate` is not enabled.